Hello, fellow readers and welcome to another Vietnamese instalment of Kaptain Kenny.

 Additionally, I made a few rookie errors – yes that’s RIGHT.
 Kaptain Kenny is admitting defeat!
 Would you like to know my shortcomings?

 - I didn’t know a word of Vietnamese and I found most people couldn’t understand English.
-In this post you’ll find a handy Vietnamese quick-phrase guide.
+In this post, you’ll find a handy Vietnamese quick-phrase guide.

 - I didn’t bring good enough suncream.
-Basically since discovering 50+ and swapping it for 30+, my life has changed for the better like a born again Christian.
+Basically, since discovering 50+ and swapping it for 30+, my life has changed for the better like a born-again Christian.

-- I didn’t do any research on the places I visited on this day trip and had no idea what I was looking about.
+- I didn’t do any research on the places I visited on this day trip and had no idea what I was looking at.
 Without a connection to the internet, (gasp!)
 I wasn’t able to learn anything because my guide could only say two words in English.
 As someone who needs closure, I’ve researched it all *see below* for your convenience.

 Established as the capital of unified Viet Nam in 1802, Hué was not only the political but also the cultural and religious centre under the Nguyen dynasty until 1945.
 The Perfume River winds its way through the Capital City, the Imperial City, the Forbidden Purple City and the Inner City, giving this unique feudal capital a setting of great natural beauty.

 As you first enter the grounds, you’ll become immediately aware that you’re in the presence of something grand!
 At first, I thought this place contained influences from China.
 It turns out (according to the internet and NOT my guide) that I was right!

 *The following information has been taken from a historical site and will be linked at the end.*